-Mr. Reidel holds a C.A. designation from Queen's University and acted in various financial leadership positions during his career.
+Mr. Reidel holds a FCPA designation from Queen's University and acted in various financial leadership positions during his career.

-- Interim CFO of Princeton Holdings Limited, a financial services company primarily in the Insurance industry, since Sept 2017. - Former President and Chief Operating Officer of Kuntz Electroplating Inc., a Kitchener-Waterloo company founded in 1948. - Former Office Managing Partner of the accounting firm of Ernst & Young of their Waterloo Region Office.
+- CFO of Princeton Holdings Limited, a financial services company primarily in the Insurance industry. - President and Chief Operating Officer of Kuntz Electroplating Inc., a Kitchener-Waterloo company founded in 1948. - Former Office Managing Partner of the accounting firm of Ernst and Yong of their Waterloo Region Office.

-Board Meeting Attendance: 5/5 (100%) Annual General Meeting: 1/1 (100%)
+Board meeting attendance: 5/5 (100%) Annual General Meeting: 1/1 (100%)